 Most PAH concentrations from all samples were greater than their respective O. Reg.
 153/04.
 Results from the composite grab samples are show in Table 2.4 and are generally representative of core samples regardless of collection interval.
 Anthracene had the fewest regulation exceedances, and most of the mid and lower strata sample concentrations were consistently greater than the regulation values.
 The PAH results have been used to determine disposal options for removed (dredged) sediment.
 Additional sampling at deeper intervals is necessary to refine this analysis and determine whether these exceedances exist below the organic layer.
-As noted, the PAH concentrations of soft sediments within the creek do not solely represent impacts attributable to the spill event and include other confounding factors such as other sources of contaminants (e.g., other CSOs and urban runoff), however isolating these sources with the current data was not feasible using the limited preliminary sediment data and sediments with higher PAH concentrations will be evaluated as high priority for removal.
+As noted, the PAH concentrations of soft sediments within the creek do not solely represent impacts attributable to the spill event and include other confounding factors such as other sources of contaminants (e.g., other CSOs and urban runoff), however isolating these sources with the current data was not feasible using the limited preliminary sediment data.